GoogleCloudPlatform/datacatalog-tag-engine/docs/ui_guide.md

 <img src="https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/cloud-run/static/dynamic-column-config-3.png" alt="static" width="500"/>

-#### <a name="sensitive_column"></a> Sensitive column configuration
+#### <a name="sensitive_column"></a> Sensitive Tag Column

-The sensitive column configuration creates Data Catalog tags on columns in BQ.
+This configuration type creates Data Catalog tags on columns in BQ tables.
 This configuration classifies the sensitivity of the data in those columns and tags the classification results.
 The classification requires the [sensitive data template](https://github.com/GoogleCloudPlatform/datacatalog-templates/blob/master/data_sensitivity.yaml) and Data Loss Prevention.
 It uses as input the info types found in the DLP inspection jobs.
 It then maps the info types to a custom data classification defined in a mapping table in BQ.
 It can optionally create policy tags on the sensitive columns so that access to the sensitive data is restricted.

 <img src="https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/cloud-run/static/sensitive-column-config-1.png" alt="static" width="850"/>
 <img src="https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/cloud-run/static/sensitive-column-config-2.png" alt="static" width="850"/>